 Who Are We?

-SAVES is a registered charity that provides a network of doctors to support the ambulance service in Somerset.
+SAVES is a registered charity that provides a network of volunteer doctors to support the ambulance service in Somerset.
 The doctors have specialised training in the emergency management of trauma and medical conditions outside hospital.
 They respond to incidents at the request of ambulance control in their own cars, which are equipped with blue lights and sirens for those with ambulance approved driver training (and green lights for those who have not).

 Most of our work is in helping casualties of road traffic collisions, especially those who are trapped and seriously injured.
 We are also called to give immediate medical care to people who have become critically ill through medical problems or trauma.